WA Coffee Stop Program

 The Coffee Stop Program is coordinated through WALGA’s RoadWise with the cost of providing tea, instant coffee, sugar, milk and other materials met by the roadhouse/service station.
 Free coffee/tea is provided for the driver only, not for all passengers in the vehicle..

-There are currently 24 Coffee Stop locations throughout the State.
-See Coffee Stop Locations for a complete list of providers.
+See Coffee Stop Locations for a complete list of providers around the State.

 If your service station or roadhouse is interested in participating in the Coffee Stop Program, download a copy of the WA Coffee Stop Program Kit from the download form and contact your closest Road Safety Advisor for further information.